Skip to content

 Custom Events

-Your tracking script captures page views automatically, but you need to measure specific interactions: a purchase completion, a video play, a form submission.
+Your tracking script captures page views automatically, but you need to measure specific interactions: a purchase, a video play, a form submission.
 HitKeep’s custom event API lets you record any named action from the browser or from your server.

 The hk.js tracking snippet exposes window.hk.event():